Back to all posts

 • work mostly from the apartment

-The caution: Condesa can feel less convenient if your work style depends on constant cafe changes, coworking density, or spontaneous social plans.
+The caution: Condesa can feel too soft if your work style depends on constant cafe changes, coworking density, or spontaneous social plans.

 The Border Strategy

-• Roma Norte for cafes, restaurants, nightlife, galleries, and coworking backups
+• Roma Norte for cafes, restaurants, nightlife, galleries, and backup work spots

-• Condesa for parks, quieter walks, and a calmer evening rhythm
+• Condesa for parks, calmer walks, and softer evenings

 • Insurgentes for north-south movement across the city

-This strategy works especially well for a first month in Mexico City.
-You do not need to make the neighborhood decision too ideological.
-You can choose an apartment that gives you access to both, then learn which rhythm fits your real workweek.
+This is often the best first-month strategy.
+You do not need to turn the neighborhood decision into a personality test.
+Choose an apartment that gives you access to both, then learn which rhythm fits your real workweek.

-Before booking Roma Norte or Condesa, ask practical questions instead of only lifestyle questions.
+Before booking Roma Norte or Condesa, ask apartment questions before lifestyle questions.

 Final Recommendation

-For most first-time remote workers who want the classic CDMX experience, Roma Norte is the easier default.
-It has the densest mix of cafes, restaurants, coworking backups, social plans, and walkable energy.
+For most first-time remote workers who want the classic central CDMX month, Roma Norte is the easier default.
+It has more cafes, restaurants, social plans, backup work options, and walkable energy.

 For remote workers staying a full month who care more about sleep, parks, and a smoother home routine, Condesa may be the better long-stay fit.
 It gives you a calmer base while keeping Roma Norte close enough for dinners, cafes, and weekend plans.